Kiting Accessories, Materials

 Kite flying is safer using a broad-brimmed hat with a curtain protecting your ears and neck from UV rays.

 My son and I bought hats from a local Cancer Council stall, specifically for our kiting activities.
-A wide-brim with flap for me, and a suitably small Legionnaire cap for my young son.
+A wide-brim with flap suited me and a suitably small Legionnaire cap for my young son.
 There's mine in the photo.
 It was nice going out to fly without the ... ahem ... burning question of "wonder if I'll get burnt today?" in mind.

-If the look is somewhat unfashionable, what the heck—we're serious flyers aren't we!
+If the look is somewhat unfashionable, what the heck—we're serious fliers aren't we!
 There's no point in suffering for your art.

 Sunscreen